How to Recognize Mental Illnesses in Dogs

 Learn to recognize the signs.
 This is the primary step.
 When you notice a major change in your dog's life like loss of appetite, no desire to go outside and do the things he loved once, always uneasy and changes his daily routine, schedule a veterinary appointment asap.
 The signs may not be as obvious that's why you have to keep a very close eye on your dog.

 Exercise.
 A dog doing literally nothing can result to a worsen case of mental illness that's why your dogs must have to keep moving.
 Exercise serves as a bonding activity between you and your dog.
 It can also help your dog become relaxed and calm for a few hours.
-Exercises can include walking, running, swimming, playing fetch.
-If your pup is more like a senior, hip and joint supplements can also help him to feel like movin' and groovin'.
+Exercises can include walking, running, swimming, playing fetch, and more.
+If your pup is a senior, hip and joint supplements may help with mobility support.

 Provide mental enrichment.
 Enrichment can be in forms like walking, going to the park, playing games, socializing with other dogs and people, and many more.
 A dog with a mental illness feels bored most of the times and these enrichment activities can help him big time.
-Encourage activities your fur-baby finds fun.
+Encourage activities your dog enjoys.

 Mental illnesses in dogs is something you should never take for granted as it prevents your dog from having a quality of life he deserves.
 Just remember that as a pet parent, it is your responsibility to keep him healthy both physically and mentally for that happy and healthy life ahead.